Stakeholder consultation information (May-July 2024)

 Who or what is Hollingworth Learning Trust?

 Hollingworth Learning Trust is a local MAT currently comprising of Hollingworth Academy in Milnrow and Newhouse Academy in Heywood.
 Many of our pupils currently leave Heap Bridge to attend Newhouse Academy (pupils will continue to be able chose other high schools) and the Headteacher has long supported Hollingworth Academy and more recently Hollingworth Learning Trust (HLT) (following them converting to a MAT in April 2020) as a trustee.
-As such, we have a very detailed knowledge and understanding of the vision, values and capabilities of the trust to support and enhance the work we do at Heap Bridge to provide the very best of provision for our pupils in the future.
+As such, we have a very detailed knowledge and understanding of the vision, values and capabilities of the trust to support and enhance the work we do at Heap Bridge in providing the very best of provision for our pupils in the future.

 What is a Multi Academy Trust (MAT)?